Stable approximation schemes for optimal filters: Introduction

 Optimal filtering algorithms are procedures for the recursive computation, either exact or approximate, of the sequence $\{ \pi_t \}_{t\ge 1}$.
-Well known examples include the Kalman filter \cite{Kalman60} and its many variants \cite{Anderson79,Evensen03,Julier04}, the Bene\v{s} filter \cite{Benes81} or particle filters \cite{Gordon93,Doucet01b,DelMoral04,Bain08}.
-They have found practical applications in a multitude of scientific and engineering problems, including navigation and tracking \cite{Gustafsson02,Ristic04}, geophysics \cite{VanLeeuwen10}, biomedical engineering \cite{Rahni11} and many others.
+Well known examples include the Kalman filter \cite{Kalman60} and its many variants \cite{Anderson79,Evensen03,Julier04}, or particle filters \cite{Bain08,DelMoral04,Doucet01b,Gordon93}.
+Such algorithms have found practical applications in a multitude of scientific and engineering problems, including navigation and tracking \cite{Gustafsson02,Ristic04}, geophysics \cite{VanLeeuwen10}, biomedical engineering \cite{Rahni11} and many others.